harshith1817/harshith1817/README.md

 - [Automation Testing of AbhiBus](https://github.com/harshith1817/AbhiBusAutomation): This project contains Selenium WebDriver scripts for automating testing of the AbhiBus ticket booking website.
 With a focus on login, search, seat selection, payment, and confirmation processes, it ensures robustness and reliability.
 - [College Website Frontend Clone](https://github.com/harshith1817/CMRITHYD_CLONE): The College Website Frontend Clone project faithfully replicates CMR Institute of Technology, Hyderabad's website using HTML and CSS, showcasing modern web design techniques.
 Explore this frontend development showcase to experience the essence of CMR Institute of Technology, Hyderabad's online presence firsthand.
 - [Tic Tac Toe Game](https://github.com/harshith1817/TicTacToe): This project showcases my skills in front-end web technologies and demonstrates proficiency in creating interactive web interfaces.
 The website incorporates modern design principles, including clean layout, effective typography, and intuitive navigation.
+- [Portfolio](https://chbsh.vercel.app/):My portfolio, meticulously crafted using HTML, CSS, JavaScript, and React, serves as a dynamic platform to showcase my projects and skills, providing visitors with an immersive experience.

 ## Get in Touch